 London Fire Brigade Press Release: London Fire Brigade Says Farewell

-You can find an introduction and resource list for staff to develop good practice and welcoming services for people who identify as LGBTIQ+ here.
+You can find an introduction and resource list written by us for staff to develop good practice and welcoming services for people who identify as LGBTIQ+ here

 The Pavement, Nov 2020: Queer homelessness activist Carla Ecola explains what motivates their work